The General One-loop Structure for the LFV Higgs Decays $H_r \to l_a l_b$ in multi-Higgs Models with Neutrino Masses: Introduction

 \section{Introduction}

 The minimal Standard Model (SM), which includes the linear realization of the Englert-Brout-Higgs (EBH) mechanism, has been confirmed at the Large Hadron Collider (LHC), thanks to the detection of a light Higgs boson with $m_h=125.25 \pm 0.17$ GeV~\cite{Zyla:2020zbs}.
-Its properties seem consistent with the SM predictions~\cite{Chatrchyan:2012ufa,Aad:2012tfa}.
-One of the current goals of LHC is to test its properties as a possible signal for physics beyond the SM.
-Although LHC has imposed strong limits on the scale of New Physics (NP)~\cite{Ellis2012,doi:10.1098/rsta.2011.0452,Wan2020}, results in areas such as neutrinos and Dark Matter (DM) suggest that some form of NP should exist~\cite{Bertone:2004pz}, to account for such phenomena.
-In some of those extensions of the SM, one often has a more flavored Higgs sector, which produces some distinctive signals that could be tested at LHC~\cite{ATLAS:2019pmk,Savina:2020mpk}.
-Non-minimal Higgs sectors have been studied and bounds on deviations from the SM Higgs couplings have been studied too~\cite{Cruz:2019vuo,2013,roig2016lepton,2017,2018,Arroyo-Urena:2020fkt}
+Although its properties seem consistent with the SM predictions~\cite{Chatrchyan:2012ufa,Aad:2012tfa}, one of the goals of LHC is to test the Higgs properties as a search for possible signal of physics beyond the SM.
+So far, LHC has imposed strong limits on the scale of New Physics (NP)~\cite{Ellis2012,doi:10.1098/rsta.2011.0452,Wan2020}, but results in areas such as neutrinos and Dark Matter (DM) suggest that some form of NP should exist~\cite{Bertone:2004pz}.
+In some of those SM extensions, one often has an extended Higgs sector~\cite{Cruz:2019vuo,2013,roig2016lepton,2017,2018,Arroyo-Urena:2020fkt}, which produces distinctive signals that could be tested at the LHC~\cite{ATLAS:2019pmk,Savina:2020mpk}.